20 Other Ways to Say “Sounds Good”

 Definition: Informal and enthusiastic, this phrase is often used to express excitement about a suggestion.

-See also 20 Other Ways to Say "All the Best"
+See also 20 Other Ways to Say "I Believe in You"

 Scenario: